1% at Asda

 The obvious way to help a pet lose weight is by getting them to exercise more.
 This is obviously a lot more difficult with cats than it is with dogs.
 If you own an overweight dog, gradually start taking them on more walks, slowly increasing how far you go.
 You can also play hide and seek with them, hiding healthy treats around the house, meaning you’ll have them running up and down the stairs searching for more.
 For them to be excited about exercise, you need to be too, so talking to them in a high pitch and eager tone will make them more enthusiastic about going out.
 If you’ve got an overweight cat, you can dedicate a daily playtime, so your cat can enjoy time chasing a ball or exploring a climbing and stretching tower.

 If you’re worried about your dog or cat’s health, we recommend having a look at the different types of pet insurance available.
-With Asda Money’s policies, you can choose between a range of many different lifetime covers, covering up to £7,500 of vet fees per year.
-If you have any questions about Asda Money Pet Insurance, call us on 0800 181 4904 and we’ll be happy to help.
+Here at Asda Money we have a range of pet insurance cover types available.
+Find out more about Asda Money Pet Insurance provided by Legal & General here.

 Find this story useful?
 Share it with a friend